caetanoburjack/caetanoburjack/README.md

 - [deTudo.app](https://detudo.app): Marketplace with orders via whatsapp.
 - SiOCB: System that allows to manage all operational activities of the Fire Department.
 - NERO: Mini submarine (ROV) for underwater inspections using Arduino.
-- Via Esporte: Tool focused on registrations for sporting events.
+- [Via Esporte](https://viaesporte.com): Platform focused on registrations for sporting events.

 &nbsp;
 &nbsp;